altocodenl/tagaway/readme.md

       - If we're here, `State.open` is set and the piv previously opened is still contained in the current query.
 It will `set State.open` and fire a `change` event on `Data.pivs`.
    5. `click piv piv k ev`: depends on `State.lastClick` and `State.selected`.
 If it registers a double click on a piv, it removes `State.selected.PIVID` and sets `State.open`.
 Otherwise, it will change the selection status of the piv itself; if `shift` is pressed (judging by reading the `shiftKey` of `ev` and the previous click was done on a piv still displayed, it will perform multiple selection.
 The `piv` argument is an object containing only the `id`, `date` and `dateup` fields, since the rest of them are not relevant for the purposes of the responder.
    6. `key down|up`: if `keyCode` is 13 and `#newTag` is focused, invoke `tag pics`; if `keyCode` is 13 and `#uploadTag` is focused, invoke `upload tag`; if the path is `down` and keycode is either 46 (delete) or 8 (backspace) and there are selected pivs, it invokes `delete pivs`.
    7. `toggle tag`: if tag is in `State.query.tags`, it removes it; otherwise, it adds it - the one exception is if a second truthy argument (`addOnly`) is passed, which then will only ensure that the provided tag is added, but not removed.
 If the tag removed is `'u::'` and `State.query.recentlyTagged` is defined, we remove `State.query.recentlyTagged`.
 If the tag is added and it is an user tag, we invoke `rem State.filter`.
 If the tag removed is a year tag, all month tags will also be removed.
 If the tag added is a month tag, all other month tags will be removed.
 If the tag added is `'u::'`, we remove all user tags.
 If `'t::'` is added, the `'o::'` tag, if present, is removed from the query; and viceversa.
+If a tag is added, `State.query.home` will be set to `false`, as well as `State.onboarding`.
    8. `toggle hometag`: see annotated source code.
    9. `shift hometag`: see annotated source code.
    10. `select all`: places in `State.selected` all the pivs currently loaded; if the number of selected pivs is larger than 2k, it invokes `snackbar`; finally invokes `query pivs {selectAll: true}`.